How to Become a CA?

 Akansha Sirohi

-Updated On: March 05, 2024 11:09 am IST
+Updated On: April 16, 2024 09:35 am IST

 How to Become a Chartered Accountant?

-CA (Chartered Accountant) is a credential which is given to accounting professionals in countries around the world.
-Those who want to become a Chartered Accountant in India, have to complete three levels of training that are designed by the Institute of Chartered Accountants of India (ICAI).
+After completing the CA course, the professionals are hired by private and public organisations to deal with the account details of an organisation.
+CA is a credential which is given to accounting professionals in countries around the world.
+Those who want to become a Chartered Accountant in India, have to complete three levels of training that are designed by ICAI.
 It is only after qualifying all three levels that the candidate will be given the designation of a CA. The ICAI is a statutory body that is responsible for regulating and maintaining the profession of Chartered Accountancy in India.
-If you are wondering how to become a Chartered Accountant, you have to devote roughly 5 years to becoming a CA.
+Individuals who are interested in becoming a CA need to start gathering information after completing Class 10.
+To get a better idea of how to become a CA, aspirants can read this article.

-How to Become a Chartered Accountant: Highlights
+How to Become a CA Highlights

 Details